ray155093/azure-docs.zh-tw/articles/load-balancer/load-balancer-get-started-ilb-arm-pportal.md

 <properties
-   pageTitle="開始使用 Azure 入口網站在資源管理員中建立內部負載平衡器 | Microsoft Azure"
-   description="了解如何使用 Azure 入口網站在資源管理員中建立內部負載平衡器"
-   services="load-balancer"
-   documentationCenter="na"
-   authors="sdwheeler"
+   pageTitle="Get started creating an Internal load balancer in Resource Manager using the Azure portal | Microsoft Azure" description="Learn how to create an Internal load balancer in Resource Manager using the Azure portal" services="load-balancer" documentationCenter="na" authors="sdwheeler"